arpies12/TaskMinder/README.md

 Directory Structure

-index.html: Home page with an overview of the application. task_manager.html: Page for managing tasks. reminder.html: Page for setting and viewing reminders. journal.html: Page for writing and viewing journal entries. css/styles.css: Stylesheet for styling the application. js/app.js: JavaScript file for dynamic functionality. images/: Directory containing images used in the application.
+index.html: Home page with an overview of the application.

+task_manager.html: Page for managing tasks.

+reminder.html: Page for setting and viewing reminders.

+journal.html: Page for writing and viewing journal entries.

+styles.css: Stylesheet for styling the application.

+app.js: JavaScript file for dynamic functionality.

+images/: Directory containing images used in the application.

 Contributing